easypcceo/jacobtuwiner/about.md

 <p>I continued working on Easy PC, but unfortunately I got side tracked by other pursuits that I'm going to discuss further down on this page.</p>

-<p>Long story short, the site's traffic died off significantly for several reasons, one of which being a lost of interest on my part.</p>
+<p>Long story short, the site's traffic died off significantly for several reasons, one of which being a loss of interest on my part.</p>

-<p>However, I revived the traffic recently and broke records over the last few months, before selling the project to focus full-time on B2B sales, more on that in a bit.</p>
+<p>However, I revived the traffic and broke records, before selling the project to focus full-time on B2B sales.</p>

+<p> I relealized learning to sell was probably the best most valuable tool I could have in my toolbelt, whether I wanted to start a big business one day, or work for one... you're always selling.
+That's why I joined Experiment 27.
+More on that in a bit.</p>

 <i>What I learned from Easy PC:</i>